 The study was conducted at Ampelos Vineyards in the Central Coast wine grape growing region of California, USA during June, July, and August of 2018.
 Ampelos is situated west of the town of Buellton in the Sta.
 Rita Hills American Viticultural Area.
 This area is known for its persistent night and morning marine layer, a cool air mass usually visible as fog, that originates over the ocean.
 Gradually increasing east winds usually push this saturated air back over the ocean by mid-day.

 Daily climate data was obtained from data published by the California Department of Water Resources via its California Irrigation Management Information System (CIMIS).
 CIMIS weather station #231 is the closest station to Ampelos, situated 22 km (14 miles) west of the Ampelos North Block.
-We identify the Ampelos GPS longitude and latitude coordinates as -120.280478 degrees, 34.625133 degrees (Buellton 2018), and those for CIMIS #231 as -120.51306 degrees, 34.672222 degrees (https://cimis.water.ca.gov/Stations.aspx) respectively.
+We identify the Ampelos GPS coordinates as -120° 16' 49.7208" longitude and 34° 37' 30.4782" latitude (Buellton 2018), and those for CIMIS #231 as -120° 30' 47.0154" longitude and 34° 40' 19.9986" latitude.

 The Ampelos North Block is bordered on the south west by a dense cluster of mature, native coast live oak trees (Quercus agrifolia).
 100 meters to the north, this same block is bordered by a vacant, un-irrigated field.
 The eastern edge of the block borders a typical field of native grass.
 The striking variation in the borders of these two sections of the Ampelos North Block allowed us to delineate an SNH and Control transect containing identical plants managed using identical operational procedures.